DALL·E image inspired by music of Nas.

 There are good reasons for PR and marketing pros to add their own value to images developed with AI, even those created with the newest models.
 The most persuasive reason to be cautious about AI is that bots do not create intellectual property.
 Clients expect a distinctive and original product.
 Bots create derivative content but cannot show their work.
 Copyrighted source material may be used in training their predictive language models, putting its reuse in a legal gray area.

-Tools such as Adobe Firefly (still not available for commercial use) are trained on stock images that pose no threat of intellectual property theft.
+Graphics AI enterprise tools such as Adobe Firefly, trained on stock images, pose no threat of intellectual property theft.
 Many designers put AI tools to much more modest ends filling in or shading their own work.

 In some ways, asking a chatbot for images isn’t that different from assigning graphics to a team member in Slack: The more specific the instructions, the more likely the output will meet or exceed expectations.
 There are good reasons for PR and marketing pros to add their own value to images developed with AI, even those created with the newest models.